j-hc/Reddit_ChatBot_Python/README.md

 Reddit ChatRoom
 ---------------

-a fully featured bot library for reddit chatrooms!
+a fully featured, event-driven chatbot library for reddit chatrooms in python!

 no selenium no bullsh*t, just directly websocket

-works either with reddit username & password or the api token (not a regular one you get from your registered app)
+works either with reddit username & password or the api token (not a regular one you get from your registered app as it's not fully scoped)

-re-authentication prior to auto reconnect is only possible with PasswordAuth
+re-authentication prior to auto re-connect is only possible with PasswordAuth

 Installation